The Ember Days

 Ashes, Dove, and Cross.

-ancient Israel of four annual fasts.
+practice in ancient Israel of four annual fasts.

 We received these observances as gifts from the ancient